 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers ("ASU 2014-09").
 ASU 2014-09 supersedes the revenue recognition requirements of FASB Accounting Standards Codification ("ASC") Topic 605, Revenue Recognition and most industry-specific guidance throughout the Accounting Standards Codification, resulting in the creation of FASB ASC Topic 606, Revenue from Contracts with Customers.
 ASU 2014-09 requires entities to recognize revenue in a way that depicts the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled to in exchange for those goods or services.
-Adoption will be permitted using either a retrospective or modified retrospective approach, and is effective for fiscal years, and interim periods within those years, beginning after December 15, 2016.
-Early adoption is not permitted.
-We are currently evaluating the impact of adopting this ASU, inclusive of available transitional methods on our consolidated financial statements and related disclosures.
+On April 1, 2015, the FASB proposed deferring the effective date by one year for public entities for annual and interim reporting periods beginning after December 15, 2017.
+Early adoption is permitted for periods after December 15, 2016.
+We are currently evaluating the impact of adopting ASU 2014-09, inclusive of available transitional methods on our consolidated financial statements and related disclosures.